Clarity-Digital-Twin/SeizureTransformer/NEDC_INTEGRATION_PLAN.md

 3. Replace binary backend with native as default
 4. Benchmark both pipelines with optimal parameters

-### Validation Requirements ✅ MET FOR OVERLAP SCORING
+### Validation Requirements
-- Native scorer produces IDENTICAL OVERLAP metrics as NEDC v6.0.0
+- Native scorer MUST produce identical TAES metrics as NEDC v6.0.0
-- Validated on full eval set (864 files, 127.6 hours)
+- Validate on representative fixtures and the dev split used for sweeps
-- Perfect match: 23.45% sensitivity, 9.97 FA/24h (< 0.01 difference)
+- Metrics must match to within 0.1 (percentage points) for sensitivity and FA/24h
-- Need to decide: Use OVERLAP (FA<10) or DP ALIGNMENT (higher sens)?
+- Both backends must yield the same FA/24h at the same operating point

 ## Common Issues